Extraction tests

 Description

-Extraction testing isolates and quantifies the migratory, volatile, hydrophilic, lipophilic, or metallic components present in a material or finished product.
+Extraction tests allow for the isolation and quantification of migratory, volatile, hydrophilic, lipophilic, or metallic components present in a material or finished product.
 This analytical approach is essential for assessing the potential migration, toxicity, and chemical composition of a material in contact with other substances (food, cosmetics, fabrics, or liquids).

 Extraction tests are particularly used in the packaging, polymer materials, cosmetics and health sectors to ensure regulatory compliance and product safety.